-- Bolsters immunity: One of the biggest benefits of superfoods is the abundance of immune-boosting vitamins and nutrients they provide in each serving.
+- Bolsters immunity: One of the biggest benefits of superfoods is the abundance of vitamins and nutrients they provide capable of bolstering the immune system.
 Many superfoods, especially berries, contain healthy doses of antioxidants and key immunity-bolstering vitamins that help to strengthen the immune system and prevent you from getting sick.
 Not only that, but superfoods have other compounds that can reduce inflammation and improve overall health to reduce your risk of major diseases down the road.

 - Stabilize mental health: Quite a few superfoods are considered adaptogens, meaning they help the body manage stress more effectively by achieving homeostasis.
 These adaptogens, as well as other beneficial vitamins and minerals, are crucial to maintaining a healthy mind, both from a memory and concentration perspective and a mental health perspective.

 - Reduce pain: Many superfoods are also packed with anti-inflammatory compounds, particularly omega-3 fatty acids.
 Superfoods like nuts, fish and turmeric may help reduce inflammation throughout the body, which can help alleviate the pain associated with arthritis and other chronic health conditions.